vmohan96/Decoding-COVID-19/README.md

 # Future

-The data that we used to deploy these apps are static, but it would not be difficult to have dynamically updating applications which pull from databases weekly.
-This would be the first course of action.
+The data that we used to deploy these apps are static, but a good practice for applications of this nature is to have a dynamically updating backend which pulls from databases weekly.
+This would require that we set up an automated git pull from New York Times’ COVID-19 repository, and appropriately update application repos with each update.

+Our overall analysis of virus progression took a relatively investigative approach, focusing more on the descriptive of data we have in hand, and a bit less on the predictive with forecasting.
+The primary barrier here was finding the right modeling technique for forecasting, as ordinary/seasonal time-series methods were relatively uninformative and did not score well on train-test-split trial runs.
+But predictive analytics on COVID-19 represents a meaningful avenue for potential future directions, particularly during critical periods when cases are growing.

+To further move into that arena, we would likely need to shift perspective a bit into more specialized epidemiological models best-suited for predicting disease growth, such as SIR models.
+This page from QuantEcon represents a potential starting point for implementation of an SIR model in Python: https://python.quantecon.org/sir_model.html#The-SIR-Model

 # File Structure